-The Promotion Review dossier is one of the most important documents a faculty member prepares.
-The dossier is the primary means by which a faculty member makes a case for his or her overall contribution to the university as a full-time faculty member, rather than a comprehensive collection of information.
-In other words, it is a reflective curation of materials deemed representative of the faculty member's teaching, research scholarship/professional practice, and service.
-Faculty should put care into its preparation, paying close attention to the case that is being made through the materials being included.
-Faculty members are encouraged to approach colleagues from across the university at any point during its preparation, for informal review and comment.
+The dossier for promotion or reappointment review is one of the most important documents a faculty member prepares.
+It is the primary means by which a full-time faculty member makes a case for his or her contribution to the university and is a carefully assembled compilation of materials representing the faculty member's research, scholarship, creative or professional practice, teaching, and service.
+Faculty should prepare carefully, paying attention to the case being made with the evidence provided.
+Faculty are encouraged to approach colleagues across the university at any point during the preparation of the dossier for informal review and comment.

-The Table of Contents should clearly list every document contained in your dossier.
+The Table of Contents should list every document contained in the dossier.

 - Employment history